Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Range**: 1 *(1.5m)*
 - **Components**: V, S
 - **Duration**: [Concentration](conditions.md#concentration), up to 1 minute
-You force a creature within range to succeed on a CHAa Save or fall [Unconscious](conditions.md#unconscious) as its soul is forced out of its body and into the Border Ethereal.
+You force a creature within range to succeed on a CHA  Save or fall [Unconscious](conditions.md#unconscious) as its soul is forced out of its body and into the Border Ethereal.
 While its soul is in the Border Ethereal, the creature can still see, hear, and speak faintly across the barrier.
 The creature repeats this Save at the end of each of its turns for the next minute, ending the effect on a success.
 A creature that fails three consecutive Saves against this effect has its soul remain trapped in the Border Ethereal until returned by a Wish spell or similar magic, and does not make any further Saves to end the effect.